michaeltroger/fhooe-check-exam-results/README.md

 install Nightwatch globally:
 `npm install -g nightwatch`

-then run `npm install` within the root of the project in order to get only notifications on new grades unfortunately a file has to be adjusted:
+then run `npm install` within the root of the project.

+In order to get only notifications on new grades unfortunately a file has to be replaced manually (the current version is not in the npm repository):
 Replace `node_modules/nightwatch-slack-reporter/lib/reporter.js` with this file: https://raw.githubusercontent.com/ngs/nightwatch-slack-reporter/master/lib/reporter.js